PINCHED NERVE IN THE NECK

 - Anesthesia: The use of local anesthesia or mild sedation reduces the risks associated with general anesthesia, making the process safer for most individuals.

-To ensure optimal recovery and minimize complications, it’s crucial for patients to adhere to their surgeon’s post-operative guidelines.
+To ensure optimal recovery and minimize complications, patients must adhere to their surgeon’s post-operative guidelines.
 Each individual’s recovery experience can vary, but following professional advice is key to a smooth healing journey.

 Success Rates: